fmilthaler/FinQuant/README.md

  - `plot_efrontier`: Plots the *Efficient Frontier*.
 If no minimum/maximum Return values are provided, the algorithm automatically chooses those limits for the *Efficient Frontier* based on the minimum/maximum Return values of all stocks within the given portfolio.
  - `plot_optimal_portfolios`: Plots markers of the portfolios with the Minimum Volatility and Maximum Sharpe Ratio.

-For reasons of user-friendliness, interfaces to these functions are provided in `qf`.
-Please have a look at #Portfolio.
+For reasons of user-friendliness, interfaces to these functions are provided in `finquant.portfolio.Portfolio`.
+Please have a look at the [documentation](https://finquant.readthedocs.io "FinQuant Documentation").

 ### Monte Carlo
 Alternatively a *Monte Carlo* run of `n` trials can be performed to find the optimal portfolios for